JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 ## The `chunks` iterator

 !!! compat
-    In ChunkSplitters version 3.0 the iteration with `chunks` returns the ranges of indexes only.
-The retrieve the chunk indexes, use `enumerate(chunks(...))`.
+    In ChunkSplitters version 3.0 the iteration with `chunks` returns the ranges of indices only.
+The retrieve the chunk indices, use `enumerate(chunks(...))`.

 The main interface is the `chunks` iterator, and the enumeration of chunks, with `enumerate`.